 During his time on the Monterey faculty, Dayton-Johnson has published two books on the political economy of Latin America, with a third scheduled for publication in 2015.
 Prior to coming to the Institute, he spent seven years as a senior economist at the Organisation for Economic Co-operation and Development (OECD) in Paris, where he was the first head of the Americas Desk at the OECD’s Development Centre.
 Prior to that, he was a tenured associate professor of economics and international development studies at Dalhousie University in Canada.

 Dayton-Johnson received his PhD in economics from the University of California, Berkeley, and received his undergraduate education in Latin American studies at Berkeley and the Universidad Nacional Autónoma de México.

-In his off-campus hours, Dayton-Johnson is a regular contributor of jazz reviews and interviews to All About Jazz (allaboutjazz.com), the most widely-read jazz magazine on the web, and is the host of “Now’s the Time,” a jazz-focused program on public radio station KUSP in Santa Cruz, California.
+In his off-campus hours, Dayton-Johnson is a regular contributor of jazz reviews and interviews to All About Jazz (allaboutjazz.com), the most widely-read jazz magazine on the web, and was the host of “Now’s the Time,” a jazz-focused program on public radio station KUSP in Santa Cruz, California.

 Economic development, emerging economies, economics and politics of Latin American countries (including Mexico), immigration, poverty, inequality, natural disasters.